£60m Werner urged to snub Liverpool for Bayern Munich

 The Leipzig star reportedly has a release clause of £60m according to the Mirror report and Liverpool are reportedly interested in signing the forward with several papers linking the German striker to the Anfield club in recent months.

-Werner is also wanted by Chelsea and Manchester United with both clubs looking to spend big in the summer transfer window, according to reports.
+Werner could undoubtedly do a job for Liverpool, even if Jurgen Klopp is already spoilt for choice up front with the presence of Mohamed Salah, Roberto Firmino and Sadio Mane – one of the finest attacks in world football.

-However, according to former Bulgarian striker Berbatov, Werner is better off joining Bundesliga heavyweights Bayern Munich.
+However, according to former Bulgaria international Berbatov, Werner would be personally better off joining Bundesliga heavyweights Bayern Munich.

 Speaking about Werner recently, as cited in the Mirror, Berbatov said: